jonnonz1/nz-statute-book/acts/public/1974/local-government-act-1974.md

   - **Private road** means any roadway, place, or arcade laid out or formed within a district on private land, whether before or after the commencement of this Part of this Act, by the owner thereof, but intended for the use of the public generally
   - **Private way** means any way or passage whatsoever over private land within a district, the right to use which is confined or intended to be confined to certain persons or classes of persons, and which is not thrown open or intended to be open to the use of the public generally; and includes any such way or passage as aforesaid which at the commencement of this Part of this Act exists within any district
   - **Regional council**
-  - **Road** means the whole of any land which is within a district, and which—and includes—but, except as provided in the Public Works Act 1981 or in any regulations under that Act, does not include a motorway within the meaning of that Act
+  - **Road** means the whole of any land which is within a district, and which—and includes—but, except as provided in the Public Works Act 1981 or in any regulations under that Act, does not include a motorway within the meaning of that Act or the Government Roading Powers Act 1989
     (a) Immediately before the commencement of this Part of this Act was a road or street or public highway; or (b) Immediately before the inclusion of any area in the district was a public highway within that area; or (c) Is laid out by the council as a road or street after the commencement of this Part of this Act; or